orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 ---

 The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'.

-- [ ] some other level of description is not ignorant, another is. -0 simulate

 Ignoring Redundancies (; Skipping Equivalences) Ignorant of its use - visualizing